SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 <details>
   <summary><b>Tool(s)</b></summary>
-  <i>There are no specific tools for this step.</i>
+  <i>A collaborative tool, e.g. Confluence, Github.</i>
 </details>

 <details>
   <summary><b>Example(s)</b></summary>

-  The procedures in scope of the SDG OOP technical system are those listed under Annex II of the SDGR and Directives 2005/36/EC, 2006/123/EC, 2014/24/EU and 2014/25/EU
+  The procedures in scope of the SDG OOP technical system are those listed under Annex II of the SDGR and Directives 2005/36/EC, 2006/123/EC, 2014/24/EU and 2014/25/EU.

+  In the Study on Data Mapping for the cross border application of the Once-Only technical system SDG, the procedure _requesting proof of registration of birth_ was identified as being available in all the member states surveyed.
+Additionaly, it was associated with a low level of complexity.

 </details>